 My interpretation of results

 This means that 78% reported weight loss of some sort and at some point while using the app.
 That could mean some users lost 1-10 pounds and gained it back, lost 20 pounds and kept it off the whole time, or lost 20 pounds and gained it back.
-Nowhere did the researchers state that 78% of Noom users experienced SUSTAINED weight loss over nine months.
+Nowhere did the researchers state that 78% of Noom users experienced SUSTAINED weight loss over a nine month period.

 Bad Noom.
 Stop it.